We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 In fact, solitaire settings are often the least expensive.
 The minimalist design is the easiest to manufacture, and there are no added costs for diamonds.

-To provide an actual cost comparison, I found real examples of costs for pavè and solitaire settings.
+To provide a cost comparison, I found real examples of costs for pavè and solitaire settings.

 This solitaire engagement ring in 14k white gold costs $780.